Mathpix/spectra-review-paper-competition/submissions/knowledge_evolution.md

 * The binary mask is initialized once and for all.
 The authors  iterated on the idea of having to modify the binary mask for each generation
 * The paper focuses on KE + KELS as this requires no specialized hardware or sparse linear algebra libraries
-* KE works seamless for both regression and classification tasks
+* KE works seamlessly with both regression and classification tasks
 * Since the paper introduces KE and WELS, which themselves are variants of pruning techiques, the paper also disucess in detail how they relate to other pruning techniques.

 ## 4.0 Conclusion

 KE may make it possible for deep learning practitioners to train deep networks on relatively small datasets.
 This makes Knowledge Evolution a potential strong option for medical or navigation applications; i.e. where datasets are expensive and hard to collect.
 KE chooses a random inferior network (fit hypothesis) and evolves its knowledge across multiple generations.
 To enhance performance (training and inference ), KE uses the KELS approach to      split the network into 2 subnetworks.
 An alternative generalized approach (WELS) exists but requires specialized hardware and linear algebra libraries for efficient training.
 KE works seamlessly with metric learning (regression) and classification tasks.
-KE therefore perfectly infuses Michael Gazzaniga idea of Gene transfer in Machine Learning by depending on a small a dataset to evolve knowledge while preserving the quality of the model.
+KE therefore perfectly infuses Michael Gazzaniga idea of Gene transfer in Machine Learning by depending on a small dataset to evolve knowledge while preserving the quality of the model.

 ## 5.0 References